kiwigrid/antora-maven-content-extension/README.md

 If parts of the documentation are generated or post-processed it's usually more convenient to package and publish the docs to a maven repository instead of making the build commit generated files into a git repo.
 Also, it's probably more common for Java hackers to refer to published artifacts than to git repos.

-WARNING: This extension expects maven artifacts to be versioned according to [SemVer](https://www.npmjs.com/package/semver)
+> This extension recommends maven artifacts to be versioned according to [SemVer](https://www.npmjs.com/package/semver)

 ## Usage